EveryVoiceTTS/EveryVoice/README.md

 ```

 Have a look at [Contributing.md](Contributing.md) for the full details on the
-Conventional Commit messages we prefer, our code formatting conventions, and
+Conventional Commit messages we prefer, our code formatting conventions, our Git
-our Git hooks.
+hooks, and recommendations on how to make effective pull requests.

 ## Acknowledgements